-Apple picking season is right around the corner, time to brush up on how to tell when apples are ripe and ready to pick.
+How to tell when apples are ripe and ready to pick?

-Here are five tips from the Prairie Fruit Cookbook on how to tell if your apples are ripe for picking.
+Here are five tips from the Apple Cookbook on how to tell if your apples are ripe for picking.

 Knowing the variety of apple you have can help you narrow down when you should start to consider whether or not your apples need picking.
 Apples and crab apples can typically be classified as early summer (July to mid August), mid-summer (mid-August to early September) or fall apples (mid-September to October).

 If you don’t know the variety, no problem, there are plenty of other ways to judge ripeness.
-Just don’t be swayed by whether or not your neighbours are picking their apple tree.
+Just don’t be fooled into picking your apples just because your neighbours are picking theirs!
 You may have a different variety and just because they’re picking, doesn’t mean you should!

 Start keeping tabs on your apple tree and soon you’ll get a sense of when your apples are typically ready to harvest.
 Although, some years there can be up to 3 to 4 week differences in harvest times.